 Another Learning Experience

 Are you one of the thousands of teenagers heading to University this year?
-If so, where will you go to church?
-Dave Williams has some suggestions.
+If so, how will you decide which church to be part of?

 It’s that time of year.
 Lots of young people have collected their A-level results and are preparing to head off to university.
 Maybe you’re one of them.
 You’ve already had to make some big decisions and now there are more to come: which module options to select, which societies and clubs to join, where to live… and then there’s church.